~/tools / dns-explainer

 l=https://example.com/logo.svg

 Logo URL.
-Points to an SVG file that mail clients display next to your sender identity (in inbox, compose, etc.).
+Points to an SVG file that mail clients display next to your sender identity in the inbox.
 Must be HTTPS.
-The SVG should be square, under 32KB, and use only embedded fonts/data—external resources won't load.
-Clients may cache aggressively, so plan for slow refresh cycles.
+The SVG should be square, under 32KB, and follow BIMI logo requirements (no animations, solid colors preferred).
+This is the visual asset—without it, BIMI won't render anything.

 a=https://example.com/vmc.pem